JohnnyElaine/bsc_aif_parallel_pipeline/README.md

 # Description
-This is a general distributed Parallel Pipeline that processes streaming related tasks, in edge computing cases.
+This project implements a distributed parallel pipeline for processing streaming data in edge computing environments.
-The idea being that data stream is split up into smaller chunks, which are then distributed to multiple workers (edge computing devices) running in parallel.
+The main idea is to split a data stream into smaller chunks that are distributed across multiple workers (edge nodes) running in parallel.
-The results of each worker are then collected and reconstructed outputting the modified stram.

-For evaluation purposes a video-stream was chosen as the stream source.
-The main computational task is running YOLOv11 inference said live video stream.

-But this general framework is designed to work for arbitrary data streams with any type of computation that can be parallelized. (e.g. video-,audio-,LIDAR-,RADAR-,network-traffic-,sensor-data-streams, etc)
+Each worker processes its chunk, and the results are aggregated to form a modified output stream.

+The architecture draws inspiration from a [Apache Storm Topology](https://storm.apache.org/releases/2.7.1/Tutorial.html), consisting of:
+A single Sprout (The collector), an internal layer of Bolts (Workers) and an aggregate Bolt (Collector).

+For evaluation, a video stream is used as input, with YOLOv11 running inference on live video frames.
+However, the framework is generic and applicable to any parallelizable data stream, such as audio, LIDAR, RADAR, network traffic, or sensor data.

+## Motivation
+Edge computing offers scalable, low-latency processing closer to data sources, but is constrained by limited resources.
-Given the resources limited nature of edge computing, the system has to implement some elasticity measures to upholding a certain level of Quality of Experience (QoE) / Quality of Service (QoS) depending on the stream type.
+This pipeline supports elasticity—the ability to dynamically adjust stream quality parameters in order to uphold a certain level of Quality of Experience (QoE) / Quality of Service (QoS) depending on the stream type, even when resources are constraint.
 Elasticity specifically meaning to ability to dynamically manipulate certain quality parameters of the datastream in order to control overall computational load on the worker-nodes.
 Because we are in an edge computing scenario, we can't simply add more worker nodes when computational demand is high.
 This means that if the output stream of the parallel pipeline is not up to predefined QoE standard, then the stream must reduce quality parameters of some kind in order to reduce overall computational load on the system.